c0mpl3t3l0s3r/rgh3qsb/README.md

 # rgh3qsb
 RGH3 Xbox 360 PCB

-Made a few pcb designs in eagle for the rgh3 mod for the 360.
+Made a few pcb designs in eagle for the rgh3 mod for the 360 kind of janky never used the program before....

+***Will update this with the resistors/diode info.

 Some files may not upload properply if you try and get some made.